Art of Hygge: 7 Tips To Make A Wintry Night Warm & Cozy

 Danish people deck their winter holidays with low lighting and warm colors, and candles in colorful glasses can help achieve both to create a hygge atmosphere.

-Light up candles in your room while taking care they are away from curtains.
+• Light up candles in your room, taking care they are away from curtains.

 2. Bring warm clothing and blankets for everyone’s use.

 Danish winters are long and freezing.
-Hygge nights are for wrapping up in warm clothing snuggling up and warm blankets.
+Hygge nights are for wrapping up in warm clothing and snuggling up in warm blankets.

 Do the same.
 Since your priority is to enjoy a hygge night in, dress in comfortable home clothes.